robtimmer/docker-alpine-monit/README.md

 ## Process management

-This image compiles and install [monit][monit] under /opt/monit, to make it super simple to start multiple process and manage them correctly.
+This image compiles and install monit under /opt/monit, to make it super simple to start multiple process and manage them correctly.

 Starts automatically all services conf files that would be copied in /opt/monit/etc/conf.d or /opt/tools/monit/conf.d (*)